decaporg/decap-cms/website/content/docs/nuxt.md

 ```

 **Blog Post Page**
 Now open your `pages/blog/_blog.vue` file.
 Add an `asyncData()` method to the Vue instance that imports the corresponding JSON file.
-You can add a `payload` as well — this will come in handy during the process of running creating a static site.
+You can add a `payload` as well — this will come in handy during the process of creating a static site.

 ```js
 export default {